 The environmental disclosure data shall be provided in a standardized format to facilitate comparisons by customers.
 This data shall be disclosed in not less than ten-point type.
 The presentation of this data shall comply with each of the following requirements:

 (a) A pie chart shall be provided which illustrates on a percentage basis the various generation resources, as detailed in paragraph (C)(1)(a) of this rule, used in the generation of the power offered under the contract.
-The percentages shall be rounded to the nearest whole number.
+The percentages shall be rounded to the nearest one-half per cent.
 The pie chart shall not include colors, but shall include the use of shading and labels to more clearly communicate the information as set forth in appendices A and B to this rule.
 To the extent the pie chart included in appendices A and B to this rule cannot be replicated, CRES providers shall exercise reasonable efforts to simulate the required shading to the extent possible.

 (b) A table shall be provided which illustrates the typical environmental characteristics associated with the generation resource categories detailed in paragraph (C)(1)(a) of this rule.